-- ▶ Discovering the role of the Dungeon Master - ▶ Finding what you need to play D&D - Exploring the many expressions of Dungeon Mastering - ▶ Understanding the goals of Dungeon Mastering

-Vou know what DUNGEONS & DRAGONS is.
-It's the original roleplaying game, the game that inspired not only a host of other roleplaying games, but most computer roleplaying games as well.
+- Discovering the role of the Dungeon Master - Finding what you need to play D&D - Exploring the many expressions of Dungeon Mastering - ▶ Understanding the goals of Dungeon Mastering ou know what Dungeons & Dragons is.
+It's the original roleplaying game, the game that inspired not only a host of other tabletop roleplaying games, but most computer roleplaying games as well.
 A roleplaying game allows players to take on the roles of characters in a story of their own creation.
-Part improvisation, part wargame, the D&D game provides a wholly unique and unequalled experience.
-For a game such as D&D to work, one of the players in a group must take on a fun, exciting, creative, and extremely rewarding role - the role of Dungeon Master.
+Part improvisation, part wargame, the D&D game provides a unique and unequalled experience.
+For a game like D&D to work, one of the players in a group must take on a fun, exciting, creative, and extremely rewarding role - the role of Dungeon Master.